lyori6/find-me-pet/docs/analytics/google-tag-manager.md

 2. Check that the GTM container ID is correct
 3. Verify the script is not being blocked by Content Security Policy (CSP)
 4. Check for any JavaScript errors in the console
-5. Ensure the GoogleTagManager component is included in the layout file
+5. Ensure the components are properly wrapped in Suspense boundaries

+### Common Build Errors

+If you encounter build errors like `useSearchParams() should be wrapped in a suspense boundary`, make sure:

+1. Any component using `useSearchParams()` is wrapped in a `<Suspense>` boundary
+2. The component is properly separated from the main GTM component
+3. All client-side only code is properly guarded with checks for window existence